Community Worker Program (C101)

 Special Requirements

-In compliance with the requirements of our field partners, all students in this program are encouraged to complete a vulnerable sector check before commencing their field placement.
+In compliance with the requirements of our field partners, all students in this program are encouraged to complete a Vulnerable Sector Check before commencing their field placement.
 These reference checks, which can take up to four months, are done to protect the clientele of these agencies who are considered “vulnerable persons” under the law.
-The fees for the reference checks vary by region and must be paid by the student.
+The fees for the vulnerable sector check vary by region and must be paid by the student.
 Students are responsible for ensuring that the check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”
-The program will assist students in applying for the police check once they begin the program.
-Students without a clear police reference check may find that their choice of placement is limited.
-Students in this situation are encouraged to work with the field education coordinator to identify placement opportunities that do not require the vulnerable sector check.
-Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known Pardon) at their specific regional police services, in order to prepare for their future career or employment.
-For more information, please visit the Clinical Pre-placement website.
+The program will assist students in applying for VSC once they begin the program.
+Students without a clear vulnerable sector check record may find that their choice of placement is limited.
+Students in this situation are encouraged to work with the field education co-ordinator to identify placement opportunities that do not require the vulnerable sector check.
+Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known as Pardon) at their specific regional police services, in order to prepare for their future career or employment.
+For more information, please visit the Clinical Pre-placement Office website.

 How to Apply